Can AMSOIL lubricants be safely mixed together?

 What are "normal" and "severe" driving conditions?

-AMSOIL defines severe service for gasoline engines as turbo/supercharged engines, commercial or fleet vehicles, excessive idling,
+AMSOIL defines severe service for gasoline engines as conditions that include commercial or fleet vehicles; excessive idling; or frequent towing, hauling,

 See the AMSOIL Product Recommendation and Drain Interval Chart